 You may request that we provide copies in a format other than photocopies.
 We will use the format you request unless we cannot practicably do so.
+If you request the information in an electronic format that is not readily producible, we will provide the information in a readable electronic format as mutually agreed upon.
 You must make a request in writing to obtain access to your protected health information.

 To inspect and/or copy your protected health information, you may obtain a form to request access by using the contact information listed at the end of this Notice.
 You may also request access by sending us a letter to the address at the end of this Notice.
 The first request within a 12-month period will be free.
 If you request access to your designated record set more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to these additional requests.
 If you request an alternative format, we will charge a cost-based fee for providing your protected health information in that format.
 If you prefer, we will prepare a summary or an explanation of your protected health information for a fee.
 Contact us using the information listed at the end of this Notice for a full explanation of our fee structure.